What to Know About Suing Uninsured Drivers in Texas

 For example, an uninsured driver could have plenty of funds available to pay you for your losses, or their lack of insurance could be a matter of irresponsibly letting their coverage expire.
 As long as negligence still played a factor in the accident, taking legal action in circumstances like this would be a practical means of obtaining compensation.

 Sometimes, it may not be possible to recover damages from an uninsured driver because they lack the resources to pay for your losses, so even if you file a lawsuit, you may not receive enough money to compensate your damages fully.
 Lacking these funds could also make the uninsured driver judgment-proof.
-In a situation like this, it may be better to rely on your own Uninsured Motorists Coverage to cover your vehicle repairs and medical bills.
+In a situation like this, it may be better to rely on your own uninsured motorist coverage to cover your vehicle repairs and medical bills.

 What “Judgment-Proof” Means in Terms of Uninsured Drivers